tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 How are precision and accuracy different?</summary>

 Precision is a measure of how close elements are to each other.
 Accuracy is a measure of how close items are to the target.
+The following image helps to visualize this:
 <img src='Images/acc_prec.png' width = 650>
 </details>